Debra Rucker Coleman, Architect

 The most energy-efficient location for extra bedrooms is a south-facing basement if the land slopes to the south.
 Prefab egress windows will allow light in as well as provide emergency exits for basement bedrooms where the earth is higher.

-Daylight Basements
+Daylight Basements / Garden Levels

-South-Facing Basements are Sunny!
+South-Facing Basements can be Sunny!

 Placing extra living areas downstairs can be one of the best cost and energy-saving measures that come inherently with plans that have daylight basements.
 Through Architectural Services, a daylight basement can be added to a design.
+The result is often a garden-like level transitions to the outdoors much like a one-story design.

 Daylight Basement Bonus Rooms